wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/visualize-data/includes/filter-sort-data.md

 > [!div class="mx-imgBorder"]
 > ![Partial screenshot of the view designer.
 Focus is on the Filter by section in the right pane.](../media/filter.png)

-A filter is composed of one or multiple criteria that are applied against each record to determine whether it should be displayed or not; that is, displayed when the criteria set is valid or not displayed if invalid.
+A filter is composed of one or multiple criteria that are applied against each record to determine whether it should be displayed or not.
+Basically, the record will be displayed when the criteria set is valid and won't be displayed if it's invalid.
 You can group the different rules and set them with an **Or** clause when either rule is valid.
 Alternatively, you can set with an **And** clause when all rules must be valid.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Edit filters page.
 Focus is on the Boolean operators of And/Or.](../media/edit-filters.png)](../media/edit-filters.png#lightbox)